blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 ### [Turborepo](https://turborepo.org/)

 A monorepo tool mainly for js/ts projects.
-It is geared equally towards web deployment as it is package publishing.
+It is geared equally towards web development/components as it is package publishing.
 Can also be used in tandem with Lerna, so we could use lerna to manage the js/ts package portion and then move to Turborepo once we start doing more web component work, if needed.